Can I File a Wrongful Death Lawsuit for My Spouse?

 • An individual died after suffering from an injury in the workplace.
 Workplace injuries can occur in a variety of ways.
 If there was a faulty piece of equipment or proper safety precautions were not in place, a wrongful death lawsuit may be a viable legal option.

-How Can I Prove Fault for My Wrongful Death Claim?
+How Can I Prove Fault For My Wrongful Death Claim?

 • Duty refers to the notion that the defendant owed your spouse “due care.”
 For instance, if you lost your spouse because of a botched surgery, you can argue that the doctor failed to provide the appropriate and expected medical standard of care.

-• Causation involves proving that the defendant’s negligence directly caused the death of your spouse.
+• Causation involves proving that the defendant’s negligence caused the death of your spouse.
 For example, proof would be necessary to indicate that the mistakes made during the surgery were the cause of death.

-What Type of Financial Compensation Can I Receive?
+What Type Of Financial Compensation Can I Receive?

 As a spouse, you have the right to pursue legal damages in a wrongful death claim.
 The financial compensation you may seek can cover several different categories, including: